 Problem tree analysis

-This is a great activity to help stakeholders think about the main problem and how the causes and effects are linked from it.
-Linking a new cause and effect/consequence back to the main will help participants stay focused on the main problem we are looking to address.
+This is a great activity to help stakeholders think about the main problem and how the causes and effects are linked.
+Linking a new cause and effect/consequence back to the main problem will help participants stay focused on the main issue we are looking to address.